plunder-app/plunder/Readme.md

 Releases may be provdided in the future, but for now grab the source and `go build` or `make build`.

-## Configuration
+## Server Configuration

-A `./plunder config > config.json` will look at the network configuration of the current machine and build a default configuration file (in json).
+A `./plunder config server > config.json` will look at the network configuration of the current machine and build a default configuration file (in json).
 This file will need opening in your favourite text editor an modifying to ensure that `plunder` works correctly.

 ```
 {